Mechanics of polymer brush based soft active materials -- theory and experiments

 \section{Acknowledgement}

-We thank Dr. P. Anilkumar and Dr. J. N. Kizhakkedathu for providing us polymer brush samples and the molecular weight data.
+We thank Dr. Madhab Bajgai for his contribution in the development of protocol for fabrication of polymer brush, and Madeshwaran Selvaraj and Diana Nino for their help with experimental set-up.
+We are grateful to Dr. J. N. Kizhakkedathu for allowing use of his lab for brush fabrication.
 Funding support from the Canadian Institute of Health Research (CIHR) and the Natural Sciences and Engineering Research Council of Canada (NSERC) is gratefully acknowledged.